-Northern California wildfire triples in size, forcing thousands to evacuate
+'Unprecedented' conditions feed Northern California wildfire, forcing thousands to evacuate

 Nationally, there are 104 large fires burning, mostly in the West, where drought conditions and red flag warnings continue to fuel the raging wildfires, according to the National Interagency Fire Center.

 "As a result of the elevated to critical fire weather conditions, almost every ongoing large fire was active across North Ops, Northwest, and Northern Rockies with many of the fires exhibiting rapid and significant growth.
-New large fires emerged in north-central/eastern Montana and eastern Washington as well," the NIFC said.
+New large fires emerged in north-central/eastern Montana and eastern Washington as well," the NIFC said Tuesday.

 Another fast-moving fire that is alarming officials is the Ford Corkscrew Fire burning northwest of Spokane, Washington.
 The fire has scorched 13,000 acres, up from 4,500 acres at 5:30 a.m. local time Monday.
 It started around 1:45 p.m. local time on Sunday, according to the fire district's updates posted on their Facebook page.